citahub/cita/docs/en-US/configuration/chain_config.md

 * If you don't pass the `chain_name` parameter, the default chain name would be `test-chain`.

 ### `--nodes` specify the IP and the port of each node
 Each node needs to provide IP and port, so to connect to others.
 When passing the parameter, IP and port are separated by a colon, and different nodes are separated by commas.
-Finally, a corresponding number of consensus nodes will be generated according to how many network addresses are passed in this parameter.
+Finally, a corresponding number of consensus nodes will be generated according to how many network addresses are passed in this parameter (the maximum limit is 256).
 The node numbers will start from 0 and then increment according to the order of the network addresses in the parameters.

 ### `--super_admin` specify the address of the super administrator
 This account has the highest authority to manage the running status of the entire chain.
 Users ** must ** set up the super administrator by self.